 Meru National Park covers 1800 sq kms, and is the core of an ecosystem that includes Kora, Bisandi, North Kitui and Rahole Reserves, an additional over 5000 sq kms of wilderness.

-Elsa’s Kopje is in the heart of the park, on small rocky Mughwango hill that affords 360 degree views that stretch from the 17,000 foot peak of Mt Kenya to the east, to virtually infinity to the east.
+Elsa’s Kopje is in the heart of the park, on small rocky Mughwango hill that affords 360 degree views that stretch from the 17,000 foot peak of Mt Kenya to the east, to virtually infinity.
 Below the hill is the site of George Adamson’s camp, and the hill was the playground of Elsa the lion.
-There is a fertile spring to the east of the hill and guests can watch vast herds of elephant, buffalo and giraffe make their way across the plains below.
+There is a fertile spring below the hill and guests can watch vast herds of elephant, buffalo and giraffe make their way across the plains.
 Elsa’s Kopje is the only operational lodge in the park, and so guests have this vast wilderness to themselves.

 The park was made famous in the 1960s by Joy & George Adamson, who reintroduced their beloved lioness “Elsa” into the wild in Meru National Park.
 They wrote a book about their experience which was made into a feature film “Born Free” starring Virginia McKenna and Bill Travers – a ground breaking movie; the first to depict wild animals as endearing creatures, whose plight the audience could sympathize with.
 George Adamson continued to work with lions, living to the south of Meru National Park, until his death in 1989.
 Both Joy Adamson, and Elsa the lioness, are buried in Meru National Park.